jarviscanada/jarvis_data_eng_JunaidSyed/linux_sql/README.md

 ### Quick Start

-Note: arguments with [ ] requires you to provide the data to command
+Note: arguments with [ ] requires you to provide the data to the command

-1. Install Postgress and Docker
+1. Install Postgres and Docker
 2. Open terminal then create and run psql instance `./scripts/psql_docker.sh [create|start|stop] [username] [password]`
 3. Create database and tables